emredevsalot/prompt-filler/README.md

 - [x] Add "Contribution Guidelines"
 - [ ] Add "Installation"
 - [ ] Saving certain data to local storage (resume, project information, code etc.)
+- [ ] Add metadata for prompt pages.
+- [ ] Fix `Fields Example` prompt to be more descriptive.
+- [ ] Fix Navbar background not going all the way to the sides.